Life in the UK | University of Sheffield International College

 The UK welcomes thousands of international students and visitors each year.
 Gaining an education in the UK, you will be part of a global tradition of travelling for education which goes back centuries.

-Sheffield is a welcoming and friendly place, ranked as the safest city in the UK in the national Peace Index.
-It offers an excellent student experience in a city that is well connected to the rest of the UK, and offers many opportunities to explore British culture.
+Sheffield is a welcoming and friendly place.
+It offers an excellent student experience in a city that is well connected to the rest of the UK, and provides many opportunities to explore British culture.

 Your local community